Biden: Trump diagnosis is ‘bracing reminder’ of virus stakes

 “Joe Biden is a complete hypocrite because after months of saying door-to-door campaigning was dangerous and would kill people, his campaign is now engaged in doing just that because he knows he’s getting outworked on the ground,” he said.

-But some Republicans acknowledged this marked a “role-reversal” of sorts, as West Virginia GOP Rep. Alex Mooney said, noting that the president will be unable to engage in the massive rallies that have long fueled the energy behind his campaign.
+But some Republicans acknowledged this marked a “role reversal” of sorts, as West Virginia GOP Rep. Alex Mooney said, noting that the president will be unable to engage in the massive rallies that have long fueled the energy behind his campaign.

 “Biden’s been hiding in his basement for months — but now he’s coming out to do in-person rallies,” he said.
 “And now Trump will have to do them by Zoom.”